MetaNetX/MNXtools/README.md

 !!!
 This is work in progress - nothing below is yet completely true !!!

 The code in this repository is primarily designed to build a dockerized application.
-The lattest stable docker version can be obtained from dockerhub.
+The latest stable docker version can be obtained from dockerhub: https://hub.docker.com/r/sibswiss/mnxtools.

 see also: https://www.metanetx.org